nestybox/sysbox-runc/README.md

 ## Introduction

-`sysvisor-runc` is a fork of the OCI runc CLI tool, modified for spawning and running system containers.
+`sysvisor-runc` is a fork of the OCI runc, modified for spawning and running system containers.

 `sysvisor-runc` tracks the OCI [runc](https://github.com/opencontainers/runc) repository as well as the OCI [runtime-spec](https://github.com/opencontainers/runtime-spec)